SamMcGreig/Angua3/README.md

 **Future Features**
 -   Machine learning features (based off of tools such as ViraMiner and DeepVirFinder) to detect contigs that are most likely to be of viral origin, and inspecting these first with a more rigorous blastx search.
 -   Back mapping trimmed reads to filtered contigs, and then checking for viruses in any reads which did not map.
--   Priorty sample queueing i.e the ability to specific high priority samples to be analysed before lower priority samples.
+-   Priorty sample queueing i.e the ability to specify high priority samples to be analysed before lower priority samples.
 -   Contig polishing with Pilon.

 **Parameters**